Santissima Trinità, Catania: History and description

 The interior nave has an elliptical shape, while the apse has a rectangular layout.
 The interior has a number of notable altarpieces.
 The first altar on the right houses a Baptism of Jesus by Olivio Sozzi (a copy of the painting by Vito D'Anna for the church of Origlione in Palermo).
 The third altar houses a Madonna appearing to St. John the Baptist on Patmos attributed to Sebastiano Conca.
-The firs altar on the left is a Crucifixion, while the third altar is St Benedict and the vision of the Trinity by Sozzi.
+The first altar on the left is a Crucifixion, while the third altar is St Benedict and the vision of the Trinity by Sozzi.